Presidency of the United Nations Security Council: Later function

 Tsiang held the presidency 16 times, starting in 1948 and ending in 1962.

 In a 31 March 1976 meeting discussing South African aggression against Angola, the meeting continued past midnight and it was technically 1 April.
 Thomas S. Boya, the representative of Benin and president for March, offered to pass the presidency on to China.
 Though the meeting was adjourned before a decision was reached, it became established procedure for the president to step down exactly when the month elapsed.
 A similar case on 31 May 2010 resulted in Nawaf Salam of Lebanon giving the presidency to Claude Heller of Mexico.

 In September 1994, during the Rwandan genocide, Rwanda was supposed to hold the presidency, but had not been present at Security Council meetings from 14 July.
 On 25 August, the Council decided to allow Spain to hold the position for September.
 A Rwandan delegation was again present on 16 September, and it was decided that the nation would hold the presidency in December.
-The presidency has been ceded several times.
-The first was from 10 to 12 January 1950, when the representative of Taiwan ceded to Cuba.
-The United States ceded in 1948, China in 1950, India in 1951, Lebanon in 1956, and the United Kingdom in 1968.
+The presidency has been ceded several times: the United States ceded in 1948, China in 1950, India in 1951, Lebanon in 1956, and the United Kingdom in 1968.
 On 10 November 1993 the representative of Cape Verde, José Luís Jesus, ceded to China as he was a candidate for election to the International Court of Justice; and on 15 December 1994 the Rwandan representative ceded to Argentina.
 Both the United States and Soviet Union refused requests to cede the presidency, the US during the Cold War and USSR during the Congo Crisis.

 Taieb Slim, the Tunisian holder of the presidency in September 1980, asked Iran and Iraq to "desist from all armed activity and all acts that might worsen the dangerous situation and to settle their dispute by peaceful means."
 The presidency was reformed in a 2010 note revised its function, largely focusing on increasing transparency.
 Efforts at such reform had begun in the 1990s.
 There have been various other efforts to reform the position, such as allowing terms to be extended during times of war.

 Numerous people have served multiple times as president.
 The most times anyone has held the position is sixteen, by T.F.
 Tsiang, a representative of the Republic of China; the second-most was held by Yakov Malik, a representative of the USSR, ten.